garoevans/garoevans.github.io/_posts/2014-06-14-testing-legacy-php-characterization-tests.md

 ---
 layout: post
-title: Testing Legacy PHP.
-Characterization Tests
+title: Testing Legacy PHP, Characterization Tests
 ---

 In the perfect world questions like "how do I test this?" are easily answered with one or multiple different test types like; [Unit Tests](http://en.wikipedia.org/wiki/Unit_testing) and [Integration Tests](http://en.wikipedia.org/wiki/Integration_testing).
 But in the big world of legacy code often these *don't fit*.